dbcooney/Multilevel-Pairwise-Group-Paper-Code/README.md

 The repository is organized into three folders: Scripts, Figures, and Simulation Outputs.
 All of the scripts can be run using Python 3.10.

 For reference, below is a list of figures and the scripts that were used to generate each figure.

-*Figure 6.1:
+For scripts that are used to generate more than one figure or figure panel, see that the caption in the figure to choose parameter values for the simulation.

+* Figure 6.1: Run fvpairwisegroup.py
-*Figure 6.2:
+* Figure 6.2:
+* Figure 6.3:
+* Figure 6.4:
+* Figure 6.5:
+* Figure 6.6:
+* Figure 6.7:
+* Figure 6.8:
+* Figure 6.9:
+* Figure B.1:
+* Figure B.2:
+* Figure B.3: